-EGRIP field Leader is ext.
-401, EGRIP FOM is ext.
-301, public phone in EGRIP Dome is ext.
+EGRIP field Leader will have ext.
+401, EGRIP FOM will have ext.
+301, public phone in EGRIP Dome will be ext.
 402.

 Details on how to connect and when the system is on-line will be posted on the EGRIP webpage.